R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 # Get Started

-<br>Before you select the ideal hardware solution for your application, we recommend that you conduct an initial search for a rough profile from [Home](https://r300-ai.github.io/ITRI-AI-Hub/).
+<br>Before you select the ideal hardware solution for your application, we recommend that you conduct an initial search for a rough profile from [Home](https://r300-ai.github.io/ITRI-AI-Hub/) page.

 <div style="margin-left: 20px;">
 <br>If you have not previously installed the Configuration Tool, please follow the instructions below to install it on the host.